Gary Patterson: Head coach at TCU

 Patterson began the 2021 season 3–5 and resigned on October 31, 2021, after being told he would not return for 2022.
 At the time of his departure, he was the second longest tenured coach in the FBS, only behind Iowa's Kirk Ferentz.

 After TCU

 Patterson served as an off-field analyst at the University of Texas for the 2022 season, working with head coach Steve Sarkisian.
 After taking the 2023 season off, he spent six months as a consultant at Baylor, departing before the start of the 2024 season.

 Patterson was enshrined into the university’s Athletics Hall of Fame on September 18, 2025 and honored at halftime against rival SMU on September 20, 2025.

+USC

+On January 21, 2026, Patterson was named defensive coordinator at USC.

 Charitable work

 Gary Patterson Foundation

 Gary and Kelsey Patterson are dedicated to supporting children in and around Fort Worth through The Gary Patterson Foundation.
 Gary serves as the chairman, and Kelsey serves as the secretary/treasurer and manages the daily operations.
 Through grants, scholarships and collaboration with other area non-profit organizations, the foundation's primary goal is to provide equitable educational opportunities for all children.

 In December 2018, The Gary Patterson Foundation donated $325,000 to 38 Fort Worth ISD elementary schools to upgrade the schools' libraries.
 Gary and Kelsey Patterson were subsequently awarded the 2019 Texas Library Association Benefactor Award.